Tacoma parents oppose teacher’s views on diversity

-An opinion piece written by a high school teacher is raising concerns in the Tacoma School District.
+TACOMA, Wash. — An opinion piece written by a high school teacher is raising concerns in the Tacoma school district.

 AP History teacher Mike Jankanish wrote an article called “Diversity education is a divisive education,” which ran in The News Tribune last weekend.